shaqil10/UBC-CourseChooser/README.md

 1. The first tab, which the application begins, is the first of my user stories.
 The user can provide the three criteria which they are looking for in the text fields: subject, year level, and desired average.
-Once the criteria are chosen and the "Search!" button is cliked, the application will search through my hard-coded database (UBC Pair API not implemented yet), and will display the courses in the database that match those criteria.
+Once the criteria are chosen and the "Search!" button is clicked, the application will search through my hard-coded database (UBC Pair API not implemented yet), and will display the courses in the database that match those criteria.

 2. The second tab is the worklist page which relates to user stories 2-4 and 6-7.
 The application automatically